arif-desu/koji-rebuild/README.md

 - [ ] Async task dispatcher
 - [ ] Use comps to priortise builds based on groups
 - [ ] Build packages in exact order of dependencies
+- [ ] Email notifications for failed packages

 ---